The Religious Foundation of Ancient Egyptian Festivals

 Sokar Festival

 In Egypt’s Early Dynastic Period (c.
 3150 – c.
 2613 BCE), Sokar was an agricultural god whose attributes were subsequently adopted by Osiris.
-The Sokar Festival was combined with the somber Khoiak Festival of Osiris, which commemorated his death, in the Old Kingdom.
+In the Old Kingdom, they combined the Sokar Festival with the somber Khoiak Festival of Osiris, which commemorated his death.
+It began as a solemn event, but it evolved to incorporate Osiris’ resurrection, and they celebrated it for over a month during the Late Period of Ancient Egypt (525-332 BCE).

-It began as a solemn event, but it evolved to incorporate Osiris’ resurrection and was celebrated for over a month during the Late Period of Ancient Egypt (525-332 BCE).
 During the ceremonies, people planted Osiris Gardens and crops to commemorate the deity as the plants sprang from the soil, representing Osiris’ rebirth from the grave.
 Planting crops during the event most likely dates back to Sokar’s early devotion.

 Bast Festival / Bastet Festival